 Even with easy access to the bay and all it has to offer, some guests, understandably, still want to see the ocean.
 From the Residence Inn, it’s just a short walk and a crosswalk away, and electric carts are available to help families carry their umbrellas, coolers, beach blankets and boogie boards across the street and through the sand.

-While the pools and tiki bar are available only to guests — “We’re in the process of naming the tiki bar now, I think we’re going to call it the Soggy Dollar,” Blackford said — the inside bar on the hotel’s second floor, the Bayview Bar and Grill, is open to the public.
+While the pools and tiki bar are available only to guests — “We’re in the process of naming the tiki bar now,” Blackford said — the inside bar on the hotel’s second floor, the Bayview Bar and Grill, is open to the public.

 The bar has two taps, one for domestic and one for local craft beer, and also offers a menu of appetizers, with a dinner menu coming soon.
 The Bayview opens at 4 p.m. in the summer, but the tiki bar is open from 11 a.m. to 11 p.m., and food can be ordered right at the outdoor bar.

 It’s a great space to eat a flatbread, drink a local beer and enjoy the view of the bay from the window.
 It’s also a space that has hosted a Valentine’s beer festival with Delaware brewery Big Oyster last winter, a bourbon festival and in the last month alone, three weddings — ceremonies happen out on the pool deck and then guests move inside to celebrate.
 If it’s late enough, they can enjoy a world-class sunset.